 - The Student Data Form provides local and emergency contact information.
-This information is kept on file and made available only to College of Nursing faculty and staff for purposes of College of Nursing notifications or student emergency situations. - It is the student's responsibility to notify the Academic Advising Office (210 Nursing Sciences Building) or the appropriate CON Commonwealth campus Nursing office of any changes during the academic year. - The Student Data form must be submitted annually to student's American DataBank account.
+This information is kept on file and made available only to Ross and Carol Nese College of Nursing faculty and staff for purposes of Nese CON notifications or student emergency situations. - It is the student's responsibility to notify the Academic Advising Office (210 Nursing Sciences Building) or the appropriate Nese CON Commonwealth campus Nursing office of any changes during the academic year. - The Student Data form must be submitted annually to student's American DataBank account.